Priyanka Chopra: Expansion into American film and television (2015–2019)

-In 2015, Chopra starred in Zoya Akhtar's Dil Dhadakne Do, an ensemble comedy-drama alongside Anil Kapoor, Shefali Shah, Ranveer Singh, Anushka Sharma and Farhan Akhtar.
+In 2015, Chopra starred in Zoya Akhtar's Dil Dhadakne Do, an ensemble comedy-drama, featuring Anil Kapoor, Shefali Shah, Ranveer Singh and Anushka Sharma.
 The film tells the story of a dysfunctional Punjabi family (the Mehras), who invite their family and friends on a cruise trip to celebrate the parents' 30th wedding anniversary.
 She portrayed the role of Ayesha Mehra, a successful entrepreneur and the eldest child.
 Pratim D. Gupta from The Telegraph wrote of Chopra, "From the propah body language to the measured speech [...] shows the kind of depth she is able to bring to her lines and characters these days.
 Conversely, Shubhra Gupta of The Indian Express commented that it was time for her "to being a little messy: all these not-a-hair-out-place roles are making her constrained."
 The cast of Dil Dhadakne Do won the Screen Award for Best Ensemble Cast, and Chopra was nominated for a Screen Award, IIFA Award, and Producers Guild Film Award for Best Actress.
-In 2016, she dubbed for Kaa, a female python in the OTT film The Jungle Book.
+In 2016, she dubbed for Kaa, a female python, in the Hindi version of the film The Jungle Book.

 Chopra signed a talent holding deal with ABC Studios and was later cast in the American thriller series Quantico as the character Alex Parrish.
-The series premiered on 27 September 2015 on ABC, making Chopra the first South Asian to headline an American network drama series.
+The series premiered in 2015 on ABC, making Chopra the first South Asian to headline an American network drama series.
 The series received positive reviews from television critics and Chopra was praised for her performance.
 Rob Lowman of the Los Angeles Daily News applauded her "dynamic screen presence" and James Poniewozik of The New York Times named Chopra as the "strongest human asset" of the show, and added that "she is immediately charismatic and commanding."
 She received the People's Choice Award for Favourite Actress In A New TV Series for her role in Quantico, becoming the first South Asian actress to win a People's Choice Award.
 The following year, Chopra won a second People's Choice Award for Favorite Dramatic TV Actress.
 Quantico was cancelled after three seasons in 2018.
+Chopra later said that her move to America was prompted by disagreements with people in Bollywood: "I had people not casting me, I had beef with people, I am not good at playing that game so I kind of was tired of the politics and I said I needed a break.”